mdabrowski1990/uds/docs/source/pages/user_guide/message_translation.rst

  - Boolean flags (e.g. 0="No", 1="Yes")
  - Enumerated values (0="Low", 1="Medium", 2="High", ...)

-.. note:: Raw values for which mapping is not defined are handled the same way as per :class:`~uds.translator.data_record.raw_data_record.RawDataRecord`.
-Same goes for int type physical values.
+.. note:: Raw values without a label defined in the mapping, are handled the same way as per
+    :class:`~uds.translator.data_record.raw_data_record.RawDataRecord`.
+The same goes for int type physical values.
-  This is a fallback mechanism in case labels were not defined for possible raw values.
+    This is a fallback mechanism in case labels were not defined for all possible raw values.

 **Example code:**